jjjj473/VEN/README.md

 - Open recent files
 - Reload file if changed externally

+An **About** option under the Help menu summarizes these capabilities.

 A right-click context menu offers quick access to copy, paste, undo, redo and these tools.
 A status bar at the bottom shows the current cursor position and the editor autosaves periodically.

 Mousepad is traditionally a simple text editor for the Xfce desktop environment.
 TuxPad extends this idea in a lightweight form that should work on any Linux distribution.